-In this tutorial I’ll show you guys how to paint mdf furniture and give it a distressed layered paint look.
+In this tutorial I’ll show you guys how to distress mdf furniture and give it a layered paint look.
 I made a video too!

 I think all of us at one time or another have had experience with mdf furniture.
 Probably not a good experience.
 I also made a video that shows how to use the layering block to get this look.

 If mdf furniture is in good condition, meaning no water damage or major scratches, this technique will turn the piece into a real beauty.
 You’ll never know it’s mdf masquerading as wood.